 How to build a medium-risk ISA portfolio

 To build a medium-risk portfolio, you might look for a more even split between stocks and bonds, closer to 50/50.
 You could buy a couple of index trackers to give you low-cost exposure to major markets such as the S&P 500 or the FTSE All-Share.
 Trackers are passive funds which replicate the performance of an index and are usually cheaper than funds run by a fund manager (called active funds).
 You could also own an active strategic bond fund, where the fund manager has the flexibility to switch between different parts of the bond market depending on where they see opportunities and risks.
 Or you could buy a multi-asset fund which itself holds a range of underlying assets.
 Just make sure you know what it contains and how much risk it is likely to take to make sure it fits in with your objectives.

 How to build a high-risk ISA portfolio

 How to build a diversified ISA portfolio

 We’ve seen that portfolio diversification is important, but must also beware of becoming too diversified.
 If you have 50 different holdings in your ISA, you might be spending too much on charges and trading costs for little benefit if you only hold a small amount of money in each.
 You might end up holding competing investments that are trying to do the same thing, doubling up your exposure.
 You may also find your portfolio harder to monitor and maintain.
-Sticking to eight to 10 positions might be a better strategy to keep things manageable to begin with.
+Sticking to 8 to 10 positions might be a better strategy to keep things manageable to begin with.